Orange-OpenSource/conllueditor/README.md

     }
 }
 ```
-There is a timeout, so multi-letter shortcuts must be typed with maximally 700ms intervals.
+There is a timeout, so multi-letter shortcuts must be typed with maximally 700ms intervals (change this value with the `--shortcutTimeout <milliseconds>` option).
 This makes it possible to
 define shortcuts with different length and an identical sequence at the beginning
 (like above `A` and `AV`).